jpswade/jpswade.github.io/_posts/2008-06-03-what-is-a-valid-email-address.md

 I have put my regex into a function called [validate_email](http://hm2k.googlecode.com/svn/trunk/code/php/functions/validate_email.php) and have created [validemail.org](http://validemail.org/) to demonstrate the difficulty of email address validation.

-Also, I am advice people not to use PHP&#8217;s filter\_var() and FILTER\_VALIDATE_EMAIL as according to the [source code](http://svn.php.net/viewvc/php/php-src/trunk/ext/filter/logical_filters.c?view=co&content-type=text%2Fplain), the regex it uses is from a unmaintained PEAR package called [HTML_QuickForm](http://cvs.php.net/viewvc.cgi/pear/HTML_QuickForm/QuickForm/Rule/Email.php?view=co&content-type=text%2Fplain), which has been superseded by HTML_QuickForm2, which does not validate email addresses.
-This means nobody is assigned to maintaining the PHP&#8217;s own email validation.
+Also, I am advice people not to use PHP's filter\_var() and FILTER\_VALIDATE_EMAIL as according to the [source code](http://svn.php.net/viewvc/php/php-src/trunk/ext/filter/logical_filters.c?view=co&content-type=text%2Fplain), the regex it uses is from a unmaintained PEAR package called [HTML_QuickForm](http://cvs.php.net/viewvc.cgi/pear/HTML_QuickForm/QuickForm/Rule/Email.php?view=co&content-type=text%2Fplain), which has been superseded by HTML_QuickForm2, which does not validate email addresses.
+This means nobody is assigned to maintaining the PHP's own email validation.

 Instead, I recommend using my [validate_email](http://hm2k.googlecode.com/svn/trunk/code/php/functions/validate_email.php) function which is not only maintained but also adheres to RFC 760 which states:  _&#8220;In general, an implementation should be conservative in its sending behavior, and liberal in its receiving behavior&#8221;_.
 Also known as the [Robustness principle](http://en.wikipedia.org/wiki/Robustness_principle).